jerseycity19/team-10/README.md

 # Seat_of_the_Table

 **About** Connects users from all over the world to discuss various topics based on their interests.
-This application is used on android app as well as iOS app with lots of various features involved in it.
-This application allow user to join the meeting all over the world and discuss various topics based on thier interest.
+This application is used on Android application as well as iOS application with lots of various features involved in it.
+However, this application is restricted to only allow 6 user's to join the meeting at a time.

 **Time Spent** A total of around 24 hours spent to solve the real world problem for non profit organizations to achieve their mission.